W34K3D/W34K3D/Python Documentation.md

 ```

 int() ensures that the user input is treated as an integer number.
-str() can help you cancatenate numbers with text.
+&nbsp; str() can help you cancatenate numbers with text.

 Math operations between integers and floats produce a float.